fygar256/general-assembler-axx/README.md

 .labelc::<characters>
 ```

-allows you to specify `<characters>` except numbers and lower case alphabetic characters.
+allows you to specify ``<characters>`` for characters other than numbers and lowercase alphabetic letters.

-The default is alphabet + numbers + underscore.
-Only at the beginning of a label, `.` is allowed.
+The default is alphabetic + numeric + underscore.
+Only at the beginning of a label, `. ` is allowed only at the beginning of a label.

+A `:` after a label reference checks for undefined label errors.
+For assembly languages that use `:`, a space after the label reference is required.

 #### ORG